chapter fifteen

 This chapter covers

-Figure 15.1 Overview of the system architecture introduced in the previous chapter.
-We'll implement this using Streamlit to handle user input (questions and user selection) and output (visualization and summaries), while LangGraph will orchestrate the core pipeline.
+Figure 15.1 Overview of the system architecture introduced in chapter 14.
+We’ll implement it using Streamlit to handle user input (questions and user selection) and output (visualization and summaries), and LangGraph will orchestrate the core pipeline.

 15.1 Building the LangGraph pipeline